Before I Go To Sleep

 - Cast: Nicole Kidman, Colin Firth, Mark Strong

 |Domestic Box Office: $3,242,457||Overseas Box Office: $12,204,697|

-Millennium Films financed Before I Go To Sleep for $22 million and Millennium/Nu Image pre-sold most of the international rights in 2012, which would limit their exposure to the budget.
+The budget for Before I Go To Sleep was $22 million, which Millennium Films financed and Millennium/Nu Image pre-sold most of the international rights in 2012, which would limit their exposure to the budget.
 New distributor Clarius Entertainment picked up US rights and their sister company Clarius Capital Group financed the modest, but still expensive marketing spend.
 Clarius first dated the movie for September 12 and then shifted it to the sleepy October 31 Halloween frame.
 Clarius opted for a wide release in 1,902 theaters and it opened against the acclaimed Nightcrawler and the 10th anniversary re-release of Saw.

 Reviews were mixed to poor and Before I Go To Sleep was tracking for a soft $5 million opening.
 It flopped with a disastrous $1,843,347 — placing far outside the top 10 at #15 for the weekend.
 Audiences gave the film a poor C+ cinemascore and at the time of release, it posted the third largest second weekend decline on record — after Undiscovered and Slow Burn.
 Before I Go To Sleep sank 82% to $331,708 and was pulled out of release at the end of its third week with just $3,242,457.
 As an independent distributor, major theater chains do not return the usual 55% of the ticket price that the studios command (Regal Cinemas pays out only 34% to independent distributors, for example ) and the US gross put about $1.3 million back in Clarius’ pocket — losing almost the entire marketing spend for its sister company and throwing away the acquisition amount, which has not been reported.